 Investigators for the Professional Licensure Standards Board may meet with students during the school day to carry out the investigation of an ethics complaint.

 STUDENT VISITORS

 Student visitors in the classroom can be disruptive to the educational process.
 Student visitation is strongly discouraged.
-Student visitations are to be in the office or lobby entrance area.
-Visitors are to check in with the office.
+Any visitation to the classroom shall be allowed only with the permission of the school principal.